Customer's journey website

 (not the features)

-Your website is more than just a signpost.
+Your website is more than just a billboard.
 More than pretty pictures of your business.

 It's a projection of your brand voice.
 It's a salesperson that never sleeps.